kkshivani18/terraform-learn/README.md

 - They help isolate configurations by maintaining separate state files for each environment, ensuring changes in one environment do not affect others.

   ### **Creating and Switching Between Workspaces**
   - Creating and managing workspaces in Terraform is straightforward.
-Here's how you can create new workspaces and switch between them:

     **Creating a New Workspace**
     - To create a new workspace, use the `terraform workspace new` command followed by the name of the workspace: